MicrosoftDocs/terminal/TerminalDocs/distributions.md

 globally, e.g. on systems where you may not have permission to install MSIX packages or download software from the Microsoft Store.

-Portable mode allows you to carry around (and archive!) a preconfigured installation of Windows Terminal and run it from a network share, cloud drive or USB flash drive.
+Portable mode allows you to carry around or archive a preconfigured installation of Windows Terminal and run it from a network share, cloud drive or USB flash drive.
 Any such installation is self-contained and will not interfere with other installed distributions of Windows Terminal.